-Acc eptable Solutions Performance Criteria A1 Each lot must be connected to a reticulated: a) water supply; and b) sewerage system.
-P1 Each lot created must be: a) in a locality for which reticulated services are not available or capable of being connected; and b) capable of accommodating an onsite wastewater management system.
+a) water supply; and services are not available or capa of being connected; and b) sewerage system. capable of accommodating an or site wastewater management system.
 A2 Each lot must be connected to a reticulated stormwater system.
-P2 Stormwater must be discharged from the site in a manner that will not cause an environmental nuisance, and that prevents erosion, siltation or pollution of any watercourses, coastal lagoons, coastal estuaries, wetlands or inshore marine areas, having regard to: a) the intensity of runoff that already occurs on the site before any development has occurred for a storm event of 1% Annual Exceedance Probability (pre- development levels); and b) how the additional runoff and intensity of runoff that will be created by the subdivision for a storm event of 1% Annual Exceedance Probability, will be released at levels that are the same as those identified at the predevelopment levels of the subdivision; and c) whether any on-site storage devices, retention basins or other Water Sensitive Urban Design (WSUD) techniques are required within the subdivision and the appropriateness of their location; and d) overland flow paths for overflows during extreme events both internally and externally for the subdivision, so as to not cause a nuisance.
-A3 For subdivisions of 3 or more lots power connections are to be provided underground.
-P1 No performance criteria.
+P2 Stormwater must be discharged from t site in a manner that will not cause an environmental nuisance, and that preversion, siltation or pollution of any watercourses, coastal lagoons, coastal estuaries, wetlands or inshore marine areas, having regard to: a) the intensity of runoff that alread occurs on the site before any development has occurred for a storm event of 1% Annual Exceedance Probability (predevelopment levels); and b) how the additional runoff and intensity of runoff that will be created by the subdivision for a storm event of 1% Annual Exceedance Probability, will be released at levels that are the sa as those identified at the predevelopment levels of the subdivision; and c) whether any on-site storage dev retention basins or other Water Sensitive Urban Design (WSUD) techniques are required within t Acceptable Solutions Perf Performance Criteria reticulated stormwater system. site in a manner that will not cause an environmental nuisance, and that prev- erosion, siltation or pollution of any watercourses, coastal lagoons, coastal estuaries, wetlands or inshore marine areas, having regard to: a) the intensity of runoff that alread occurs on the site before any development has occurred for a storm event of 1% Annual Exceedance Probability (pre- development levels); and b) how the additional runoff and intensity of runoff that will be created by the subdivision for a storm event of 1% Annual Exceedance Probability, will be released at levels that are the sa as those identified at the pre- development levels of the subdivision; and c) whether any on-site storage dev retention basins or other Water Sensitive Urban Design (WSUD) techniques are required within t reticu a) llated: water supply; and P1 a) in a locality for which reticulated services are not available or capable of being connected; and b) capable of accommodating an onsite wastewater management of their location; and P2 site in a manner that will not cause an environmental nuisance, and that prevent erosion, siltation or pollution of any watercourses, coastal lagoons, coastal estuaries, wetlands or inshore marine areas, having regard to: a) the intensity of runoff that already occurs on the site before any development has occurred for a storm event of 1% Annual Exceedance Probability (predevelopment levels); and b) how the additional runoff and intensity of runoff that will be created by the subdivision for a storm event of 1% Annual Exceedance Probability, will be released at levels that are the same as those identified at the predevelopment levels of the subdivision; and c) whether any on-site storage devices retention basins or other Water Sensitive Urban Design (WSUD) techniques are required within the subdivision and the appropriateness of their location; and d) overland flow paths for overflows during extreme events both internally and externally for the subdivision, so as to not cause a

+connections are to be provided

+underground.

+U